satpalsr/sdk/docs/server.baseentitycontrollerevent.md

 ## BaseEntityControllerEvent enum

 Event types a BaseEntityController instance can emit.
+See [BaseEntityControllerEventPayloads](./server.baseentitycontrollereventpayloads.md) for the payloads.

 **Signature:**